p-hsu/e.commerce-backend/README.md

 ### Functionality:

-* using Sequelize Model to build database tables
+* using Sequelize Model to build database tables:
+    - 'Category', 'Product', 'Tag', 'ProductTag'
+    - 'ProductTag' table used for relating 'Product' and 'Tag' table only
 * using Express.js to perform RESTful CRUD operations
+    - CREATE, READ, UPDATE, DELETE from all three database tables (please refer to the [walkthrough video](#Application-Walkthrough)

 ### Process: